SurenderHarsha/Arakanoid_Genetic_Algorithm/README.md

-# A Genetic Algorithm to Play Arkanoid (Readme currently being Updated...)
+# A Genetic Algorithm to Play Arkanoid

 ## The Game
 Arkanoid is a game for the NES console which was inspired by the original Atari Breakout.
 It is a slightly complicated version, it involves power ups for paddle or ball(Multi-Ball, PadLengthIncrement, MagneticPad etc).
 It also includes a variety of enemies in each level and different positioning of blocks.
 There are also different types of blocks which take multiple hits to destroy.